CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ```
 {: file='*.ll'}

-First, we `define` `@qux`, a function `internal` to `foobar.cpp` (rather than an external symbol). `@qux` in turn `call`s `@baz`, a `void` function, before `ret`urning a value of `10` itself.
+In both languages, we `define` `@qux`, a function `internal` to the source file (rather than an external symbol). `@qux` in turn `call`s `@baz`, some other `void` function, before `ret`urning a value of `10` itself.
 Really, the only difference with C++ is how we denote types.
 Integer types are denoted `iN`, and floating-point types `fN`, such that `int` becomes `i32`, `double` becomes `f64`, and so on.
 In fact, because IR is only an abstract representation of an instruction set, it doesn't need to worry about physically storing variables in a fixed number of bytes.
 That means `N` can be any natural number, not just a multiple of 8 - notably, Booleans are written `i1` in IR!

-So, LLVM let's you get under the hood and see the optimisations it's making, provided you can understand the IR.
-Well, in this blog I want to really understand what changes get made to code at link-time - so we're going to need to learn.
-Here's some source code from the LLVM docs themselves, with the serial numbers filed off:
+So far, so good, yeah?
+Let's continue by filling in the rest of the compilation unit:
 ```c++
 extern int  foo();
 extern void bar();